 There is only one, single decree for you to obey as you write

-If you spend any time at all learning about writing and working to improve your craft you will have heard all kinds of advice of what to do or not do.
+If you spend any time at all learning about writing and working to improve your craft you will have heard all kinds of advice on what to do or not do.
 These are often presented as rules, incontrovertible requirements for us to follow.
 If we don’t, we will commit a cardinal sin of writing – and no serious writer wants to do that.

-Unfortunately after a while we begin to hear rules that contradict one another.
+Unfortunately, after a while, we begin to hear rules that contradict one another.
 One person says to never do this and another tells us it’s okay or maybe even recommended.
 As an example of this insanity, consider some of the supposed rules I’ve heard about dialogue tags, that is, identifying the speaker:

 - Let the context indicate the speaker so you don’t need to use tags

 - Only use the tags of “said” and “asked.”

 - Never use “asked” for a question; use, “said” instead.